 At an infrastructure level, where physical or virtual machines are operating, location is critical for reasoning about accessibility, bandwidth, performance, security and more.
-It should be noted that, from the perspective of Cloud computing, the location of infrastructure becomes immaterial other than the mapping of accessibility zones or their equivalents.
-Indeed, in a Cloud environment it is mostly impossible and, as many believe, irrelevant to determine the location of the physical hardware that is executing a process.
+It should be noted that, from the perspective of Cloud computing, the location of infrastructure becomes immaterial other than for mapping accessibility zones or their equivalents.
+Indeed, in a Cloud environment it is mostly impossible and even irrelevant to determine the location of the physical hardware that is executing a process.